 I believe the key to knowing the right eCommerce platform is to decide first whether we would like the easy, drag-and-drop kind of instant website, or if we can do the basic web programming, we may prefer to customise our own website design.

 For the easy, drag-and-drop kind of instant website, I strongly recommend Ecwid as they can function as stand-alone or be easily embedded into any existing website like a blog.
-There are many other such instant website providers like Yola, Weebly, and Wix, but despite a little less fancy in look, Ecwid stands out to me because of their educational and informative newsletter on eCommerce tips, which has improved a lot over the years.
+There are many other such instant website providers like Yola, Weebly, and Wix.
+Despite a little less fancy in look, Ecwid stands out to me.
+They mail out an educational and informative newsletter on eCommerce tips, which has improved a lot over the years.

 #13.
 Matthew Osborn, Apruve

 I think the biggest question relates to the size of the company and goals.